-Baaget Code information Mechanism ID: 9438 Mechanism Name: National Center for Tuberculosis and Leprosy Control (CENAT) Prime Partner Name: National Tuberculosis Centre Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 200,000 0
+Mechanism ID: 9438 Mechanism Name: CENAT Prime Partner Name: National Tuberculosis (Centre Strategic Area Budget Code Planned Amount On Hold Amount

+Care HVTB 200,000 0

 The Ministry of Health's Center for Tuberculosis and Leprosy Control (CENAT) is responsible for tuberculosis (TB) activities in Cambodia.
 CENAT relies on funding from the Global Fund for program implementation and drug and commodities procurement.
 TB prevalence decreased between 2006 and 2011 (prevalence survey dissemination 2/2012), but remains among the highest in the region.
 Tuberculosis is the leading cause of mortality for people living with HIV.
 As a result of U.S. government support, CENAT initiated an aggressive plan in 2010 to identify patients with TB/HIV co-infection and provide isoniazid preventive therapy to eligible patients in collaboration with the National HIV Program.
 TB liquid culture and drug susceptibility testing was initiated in 2 laboratories in 2011 and CENAT assumed direct responsibility for implementing multiply drug resistant TB (MDR TB) case finding.
 Local and international partners working on tuberculosis activities in Cambodia have agreed to use standardized patient registries.